 Bharathanatyam is an ancient form of Indian classical dance proclaimed to be one of the most divine by many art lovers.
 This dance form not only tones the body but disciplines the mind and inculcates the spirit of Indian culture and ethos in practitioners.
 This is integrated with Yoga to give the best physical and mental benefit to the learner.

-We offer Bharatanatyam classes at all our centres and Hooby Place (Temple Road, VV Mohalla) in addition, conducted by Vidushi Smt.
-Nagalakshmi Nagarajan, one of the shining exponents of this art.
+We offer Bharatanatyam classes at our centres and also at external centres including Subbulakshmi Hall, SBRR Mahajana First Grade College Entrance, VV Mohalla and Chaitra Kids Convent, Bannur.
+Classes are conducted by Vidushi Dr. Nagalakshmi Nagarajan, one of the shining exponents of this art.

 Sub-junior and Junior Classes